Fraetor/jxl_decode/README.md

 ## Roadmap/To Do

+- [ ] Add tests (and possibly some more useful methods) to Bitstream class.
 - [ ] Decide on internal representation of image data (NumPy array?)
 - [x] Define external interfaces by decoding PPM image.
 - [ ] PNG output of decoded images.